 Fidden where apparently the camping is so good the sheep are willing to queue round the block in the rain for the best pitch.

 The beaches aren’t bad either.

 A great day out, and proof that poor weather doesn’t mean staying indoors.

-Meanwhile, back in Tobermory we toasted another wonderful trip to Mull.
+Meanwhile, back in Tobermory we toasted another wonderful trip to the fabulous Isle of Mull.